JediRhymeTrix/deck-toggle-autohdr/README.md

 5. To disable Auto HDR, repeat Step 4 with the appropriate shortcut.
 The same shortcut will remove Auto HDR from the game.

+### Updating ReShade

+To update ReShade or the Auto HDR plugin, go to the [releases](https://github.com/JediRhymeTrix/deck-toggle-autohdr/releases) page and download the latest version or select a specific release with the version of ReShade you want.
+Note that releases marked with **UNTESTED** were auto-generated with the newest version of ReShade and aren't guaranteed to be compatible with this Auto-HDR plugin.

-To update Reshade or the Auto HDR plugin, add the new files to the correct directories and trigger the shortcut twice to update the files in the game directories.
+To update, add the new files to the correct directories and trigger the shortcut twice to update the files in the game directories.

 ## Limitations